agateau/yokadi/README.md

 By default, Yokadi creates a database in `$HOME/.yokadi.db`, but you can specify an alternative location with the `--db` option.

-A convenient way to start yokadi is by creating an alias in your `.bashrc` file like this:
+A convenient way to start Yokadi is by creating an alias in your `.bashrc` file like this:

     alias y=yokadi